-You’re only a few steps aways from entering the CorpComms Awards.
+You’re only a few steps away from entering the CorpComms Awards 2023.

 1. Get started by selecting the category that best describes your entry below.
 Note: If you think your entry could be relevant to more than one category, just select one at this stage and you will have the opportunity to add another within the entry form.